Is Anyone Actually Doing GEO or Is It Just SEO Rebranded? The Real Difference.

 Bottom line: If you build GEO from scratch, tactics differ from a classic SEO calendar: prioritize independent comparison coverage, aggregator listings, and conversational third-party context over keyword volume alone.

-Getting mentioned in comparison content — "X vs Y" and "best tools for Z" articles written by independent creators, analysts, or media — is more valuable per unit of effort than publishing your own content.
+- Comparisons: "X vs Y" / "best tools for Z" from independent creators, analysts, or media — often higher leverage than more owned content.

-None of this is the traditional SEO content calendar.
-It's a different distribution strategy.
+Not the classic SEO calendar — a different distribution strategy.

 What Actually Stays the Same